-Considerable attention is therefore being paid to both the design of the trading services and to the design of the organisation behind them.
+Considerable attention is therefore being paid to both the design of the governing DAO entity and of the individual financial instruments.

-CyberTrade is developing its Architecture using, holistic, formal methods based on the TOGAF methodology and framework, developed by The Open Group.
+Where appropriate CyberTrade is developing its technical and commercial architecture using, holistic, formal methods based on the TOGAF methodology and framework, developed by The Open Group.

 1. The Architectural Development Method (ADM) is being followed to develop the underlying architecture of CyberTrade.